 Many wearers report that these boots are comfortable straight out of the box, and I agree.
 The Merrell Moab boots required hardly any break-in time before I wore them on the trails, and they felt comfortable immediately.

-Find out more information about this product by checking our review where we tested and analyzed all its features.
+Find out more information about this product by checking our full review where we tested and analyzed all its features.

 PROS